protocol-oberon/ouro/README.md

         :paid_to      ((transfer! "manet"  "Person" "Manet")))))
 ```

-Which is compile into the following json
+Which compiles into the following JSON-LD:

 ``` json
 {